doriantaylor/rb-uri-ni/README.md

 ```
 ni.digest = '$#!%$%'
-ArgumentError: Data $#!%$% is not in base64
+# ArgumentError: Data $#!%$% is not in base64
 ```

-In addition to computing new digest URIs, this module will return the interesting part of its contents in binary, base64, hexadecimal, and (with a soft dependency), [base32](https://rubygems.org/gems/base32).
+In addition to computing new digest URIs, this module will return the interesting part of its contents in binary, hexadecimal, base64, and (with a soft dependency), [base32](https://rubygems.org/gems/base32).

 Finally, this module will also reuse any extant `Digest::Instance`